Theoretical and experimental status of rare charm decays: Charming opportunities to probe the Standard Model with null tests

 \subsection{Experimental investigations of angular and CP asymmetries}

-The first measurement of asymmetries in semi-leptonic rare charm decays has been carried out by \lhcb measuring angular and \CP asymmetries in \Dppmm and \Dkkmm decays using a data set corresponding to 5\invfb recorded during the years 2011 to 2016~\cite{Aaij:2018fpa}.
+The first measurement of asymmetries in semi-leptonic rare charm decays has been carried out by \lhcb measuring angular and CP asymmetries in \Dppmm and \Dkkmm decays using a dataset corresponding to 5\invfb recorded during the years 2011 to 2016\cite{Aaij:2018fpa}.
 Among the possible angular asymmetries that can be constructed, the \Afb of the dimuon system, defined as

 and the triple-product asymmetry, \Aphi, defined as